katharinalisalin/demo-bug-template/docs/contributing/creating-a-reproduction.md

 Material for MkDocs 9.0.0 includes a new plugin solely intended to create reproductions for bug reports.
-When the built-in info plugin is enabled, MkDocs will add all relevant files to a .zip, print a summary to the terminal and exit.
+When the built-in info plugin is enabled, MkDocs will add all relevant files to a .zip, print a summary to the terminal, and exit.
 Add the following lines to `mkdocs.yml`:

 ``` yaml